LaudateCorpus1/SILDeploymentHelper/ReadMe.md

 The first step is to copy this module down locally and then import it into a PowerShell console opened as an administrator using the Import-Module Cmdlet.
 This can be done from any Windows client or server running a current version of PowerShell, and which is on your infrastructure's network.

+### Prerequisites

+1. PowerShell remoting must be enabled on both the SIL Aggregator server and the SIL Collector server.
+1. Current user must have Administrator rights on both the SIL Aggregator server and SIL Collector server.
+1. Current user must be able to execute SIL Aggregator PowerShell cmdlets remotely from current server.
+This script will run the following two SIL Aggregator cmdlets remotely –
+  1. Get-SILAggregator – to get the ‘TargetUri’ value
+  1. Set-SILAggregator -  to set the certificate thumbprint
+1. The SIL Collector server must have the required updates installed
+  1. For Windows Server 2012 R2
+    * KB3000850, Nov 2014
+    * KB3060681, June 2015
+  1. For Windows Server 2012
+    * KB3119938
+  1. For Windows Server 2008 R2 SP1
+    * KB3109118
+1. The client certificate type is .PFX and not of any other format.

 ##1.
 Enable-SILCollector

 This function will enable SIL, on a remote server, to publish inventory data to a SIL Aggregator.
 This script can be executed in a loop to configure SIL on multiple computers (Windows Servers only).